 And power prices will continue to rise.
-For the eighth year in a row, the Barnett Government will increase power prices above the level of inflation in this year’s state budget, as it looks to make its electricity businesses more profitable and attractive to potential purchasers.
-Forget Nahan’s talk of privatisation pushing down prices.
-The intent to privatise, alone, has driven prices up.
-Does anyone seriously thing they will come down, when Western Power goes from being a publicly owned monopoly to a privately owned monopoly?
+The WA Government has increased power prices above the level of inflation for eight years in a row.
+Any talk of privatisation reducing costs has been exposed.
+Does anyone seriously think prices would come down, if Western Power goes from being a publicly owned monopoly to a privately owned monopoly?

-When you stand back and look at the bigger picture in energy, it is clear nobody will win from the radical path being pursued by Barnett and Nahan.
-Except, perhaps, the corporate advisory services and broking houses on St George’s Terrace, who will stand to make hundreds of millions of dollars in fees from the privatisation transactions.
+When you stand back and look at the bigger picture in energy, it is clear nobody will win from the radical path being pursued by Liberals and Nationals.

 Western Australia’s success in recent years has been underpinned by the State Government’s provision of a safe, reliable and well-priced electricity supply.
 Now is not the time to expose WA to the failed experiment of privatisation.

 The new State Government was elected on its commitment to keep WA’s electricity system in public hands.
 Unfortunately, some people in Western Power and Synergy didn’t get the memo.